dydco/DataSciencePlayground/README.md

-# DataSciencePlayground

-## Welcome to the Data Science Playground!
+# Welcome to the Data Science Playground!

 This repository serves as a showcase of various data science projects, exploratory and statistical data analysis, machine learning model development, optimization, and evaluation.